 What are people most surprised to learn about you?

 What’s your favorite thing to do outside of work?

-Cooking, yoga, traveling, hiking, backpacking, getting engrossed in a good book, pretending to be able to sing, spending time with friends and family, and catching glorious sunsets.
+Cooking and baking, yoga, traveling, hiking and camping, getting engrossed in a good book, pretending to be able to sing, spending time with friends and family, and catching glorious sunsets.

 What drew you to Sound Discipline?

 I was drawn to Sound Discipline and its focus on rooting out racial inequities within the education system.
 I was also really fascinated by the trauma-informed practices at the center of our trainings.
 I love being part of an organization that is working to make a social impact and the learning opportunities that come with it.